Southern Cultivator

-The Southern Cultivator is a defunct agrarian publication in the Southern United States.
+The Southern Cultivator is a defunct agrarian publication that was published in the Southern United States.

 History

 The journal was started by J. W. Jones and W. S. Jones in Augusta, Georgia in 1843.
 Its publication started prior to De Bow's Review, which was established three years later, in 1846.
 Indeed, the Southern Cultivator has been said to be "the Confederacy's oldest, strongest, and intellectually most impressive agricultural journal."
 Its editors were Dennis Redmond and Charles Wallace Howard.
 Its publisher was J. P. Harrison.